 Distribution of Funds

-Funds will be administered by the Maryland Department of Labor, with input and recommendations from the Maryland Department of Commerce.
-Staff from these two agencies will evaluate requests for additional funds and make additional dollars available based on documentation regarding training needs.
+Funds will be administered by the Maryland Department of Labor.
+Staff will evaluate requests for additional funds and make additional dollars available based on documentation regarding training needs.

 Business Application Review and Approval Process

 Labor and Commerce business services representatives will work with businesses and local economic development officials to discuss the business plan, training needs and other services available to support the applicant.
 Eligible businesses must develop training plans, select the most appropriate training vendor, and submit applications for Maryland Business Works funding.